Click to jump to the relevant section.

 Section A. EXECUTIVE COMMITTEE

 The Executive Committee shall consist of all officers, Chairpersons of committees and Delegates or Alternates to the Federation and the Far Northeast Council.
-It shall have power to conduct business for the association in the interim between regular meetings or in emergencies.
+It shall have power to conduct business for the Association in the interim between regular meetings or in emergencies.
 An abstract of the Executive Committee meeting shall be read at the next regular meeting of the Association.
 Any action of the Executive Committee shall be subject to review by the Association Membership.

 The Executive Committee shall help the President to formulate the agenda for the regular meetings.
 The President shall serve as the chairperson of this committee.

-Meetings will be held monthly and all committee chairpersons must submit monthly reports (verbal or written) at these meetings regardless of what was accomplished.
+Meetings will be held monthly, and all committee chairpersons must submit monthly reports (verbal or written) at these meetings regardless of what was accomplished.
 Abstracts of these meetings must be made with recommendations for appropriate action, where needed.
 Each committee chairperson shall submit his/her program and budget estimate for consideration at the December meeting.
-Repeated failure to submit a report shall be sufficient cause for the President or the Executive Committee to inquire concerning such failure and take proper action to insure continuity of Association business.
+Repeated failure to submit a report shall be sufficient cause for the President or the Executive Committee to inquire concerning such failure and take proper action to ensure continuity of Association business.

 Section B. STANDING COMMITTEES